Caledonia Gladiators

-The Caledonia Gladiators are a professional basketball club in Glasgow, Scotland.
-The Gladiators compete in the British Basketball League, the top tier of British basketball.
-Since 2012, the team have played their home games at the Emirates Arena in Glasgow.
-The team's traditional rivals are the Newcastle Eagles.
-The club was formed in 1998 as the Edinburgh Rocks, it was renamed to the Scottish Rocks in 2002, and the Glasgow Rocks in 2009.
-In 2022 it was announced they would be rebranded as the Caledonia Gladiators after a change in ownership.

-Franchise history
+The Caledonia Gladiators are a Scottish professional basketball club based in East Kilbride, South Lanarkshire and are the only Scotland-based team in Super League Basketball, the top tier of domestic basketball in the United Kingdom.

+Founded in 1998, the club has previously been based in Edinburgh and Glasgow, before being rebranded as Caledonia Gladiators in 2022, due to a change in ownership and location.
+Since 2023, the Gladiators have played all home games at the 1,800-seat Playsport Arena.

+History

 Edinburgh Rocks

 Established as the Edinburgh Rocks in 1998 by a consortium of businessmen, the team debuted at Meadowbank Arena under the helm of American coach Jim Brandon.
 Rocks were not the first Scottish team to compete in the British Basketball League (BBL), with both Murray Livingston and Glasgow Rangers making successful but short-lived appearances in the top-flight during the late 1980s.
 The franchise was admitted directly into the top-tier league to fill the slot opened up following the merging of Crystal Palace and London Towers.
 Despite being led by veteran coach Brandon, the team encountered a tough rookie season, finishing 9th in the 13 team league with a 12–24 record.
-Though finishing only one place off the Play-offs, Rocks were well adrift of 8th-placed Greater London Leopards, with a gap of 7 wins (14 points) between the two teams.
+Though finishing only one place off the play-offs, Rocks were well adrift of 8th-placed Greater London Leopards, with a gap of 7 wins (14 points) between the two teams.

-During the club's second season the Rocks effectively went bankrupt before being purchased by one of its existing directors, Ian Reid.
-Off-court problems did not detract much from the team's performance in the league, and the Rocks, bettered their inaugural season with a 19–17 record, finishing 3rd in the Northern Conference and qualifying for the postseason play-offs.
-They faced previous year's finalists Thames Valley Tigers in the Quarter-final, and despite a late rally, Rocks edged out their opponents to a 68–64 win, with American guard Ted Berry posting a team-high 16 points.
-Advancing on to the Semi-finals, the Scots came up against League champions and favourites Manchester Giants and despite trailing 52–28 at half-time, several incredible scoring runs from Rocks brought them to within 2 points of the Giants, with 2 minutes left.
-However, experience prevailed and the Giants held out for an 84–82 victory and advanced to the finals which they eventually won.
+During the club's second season the club effectively went bankrupt before being purchased by one of its existing directors, Ian Reid.
+Off-court problems did not detract much from the team's performance in the league, and the Rocks bettered their inaugural season with a 19–17 record, finishing 3rd in the Northern Conference and qualifying for the postseason play-offs.
+They faced previous year's finalists Thames Valley Tigers in the quarter-final, and despite a late rally, Rocks edged out their opponents to a 68–64 win, with American guard Ted Berry posting a team-high 16 points.
+Advancing to the semi-finals, the Rocks came up against League champions and favourites Manchester Giants and, despite trailing 52–28 at half-time, several scoring runs from the Rocks brought them to within 2 points of the Giants, with 2 minutes left.
+The Giants held out for an 84–82 victory and advanced to the finals which they eventually won.

-Edinburgh's third campaign saw coach Brandon move on and American coach Greg Lockridge take charge but he was fired after less than two months following a series of bust-ups with players and poor results.
+Edinburgh's third campaign saw coach Brandon move on and American coach Greg Lockridge take charge, but he was fired after less than two months following a series of bust-ups with players and poor results.
 Scotland player Iain MacLean stepped up as player-coach but saw the side finish bottom of the Northern Conference, with a dismal 5–31 record and 1st round exits in the National Cup and the Trophy.